0rigin-c0de/dsa-Java/README.md

-#Basic Data Structures and  Algorithims Problems that every beginner should try
+# Basic Data Structures and  algorithms Problems that every beginner should try
+## This project contains my solutions to various data structures and algorithms problems.
+The solutions are implemented in Java.